department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         label: Fisher House Program
         description: Learn about free, temporary accommodations where you can stay to be near a Veteran or active duty service member who's receiving treatment in a VA health facility far from home.
       - url: https://www.mirecc.va.gov/coaching/
-        label: Coaching Into Care
+        label: Coaching into Care
-        description: Connect with a licensed psychologist or social worker for guidance on how to support a Veteran in adjusting to civilian life, dealing with mental health problems, and finding the right services through VA or in the community.
+        description: Connect with a licensed psychologist or social worker for guidance on how to support a Veteran in readjusting to civilian life, dealing with mental health problems, and finding services through VA or in the community.

 ---